syahirabilqis/syahirabilqis/README.md

 <div align="center"><img src="https://media.tenor.com/YM8Qh6lQ6mQAAAAi/moon-stars.gif" width="140"/>˚₊‧꒰ა Syahira Bilqis Humaira ໒꒱ ‧₊˚

-*"collecting little achievements, one step at a time."*
+*"be yourself."*

 </div>

 </div>🖤 About Me

-୨୧ Learning and building little projects
+୨୧ Just a student figuring things out one step at a time

-୨୧ Interested in web development & design
+୨୧ Currently learning coding and design

-୨୧ Trying to improve every day
+୨୧ Dreaming of traveling the world someday ✈️

+୨୧ Hoping to become a translator in the future

-୨୧ Matcha, late-night coding, and cute aesthetics ☾
+୨୧ Loves languages, matcha, and cute things ☾

 ──────────────୨ৎ──────────────